microsoft/eslint-plugin-fluentui-jsx-a11y/docs/rules/visual-label-better-than-aria-suggestion.md

-# Accessibility: Visual labels should be preferred over aria-label (`@microsoft/fluentui-jsx-a11y/visual-label-better-than-aria-suggestion`)
+# Visual label is better than an aria-label (`@microsoft/fluentui-jsx-a11y/visual-label-better-than-aria-suggestion`)

-💼 This rule is enabled in the ✅ `recommended` config.
+⚠️ This rule _warns_ in the ✅ `recommended` config.

 <!-- end auto-generated rule header -->